 At the beginning of each academic year you will be provided with various forms that go to make up your Doctoral Research Record [DOC 403KB].
 This record is designed to enable you to monitor your progress in close consultation with your supervisor.
 The Record includes the following documents:

-Record of Supervisory Meeting [DOC 39KB] (this form has been superseded by ‘Record a Supervision’ in MySIS)
+Record of Supervisory Meeting [DOC 39KB] (this form can be used in conjunction with ‘Record a Supervision’ in MySIS)

 Research Training Plan [DOC 31KB]